 One of the best ways to understand how your air quality is affecting your health is to track your symptoms in relation to indoor pollution levels.
-Awair 2nd Edition tracks indoor temperature, humidity, CO2, toxic chemicals (VOCs), and particulate matter (PM2.5) and provides real-time insight and tips to help you stay healthy.
+Awair Element tracks indoor temperature, humidity, CO2, toxic chemicals (VOCs), and particulate matter (PM2.5) and provides real-time insight and tips to help you stay healthy.

 To learn more proactive ways to protect your health during wildfire season, click the link below to read our comprehensive Wildfire Smoke Guide.